Fix “macOS cannot verify that this app is free from malware”

 Understanding why this error occurs and how to bypass it safely can help you make informed decisions while ensuring the security of your system.

-In this article, we will explore the causes of the "macOS cannot verify" error, how to resolve it, and, most importantly, how to protect your Mac from unverified apps and potential threats.
+In this post, we will explore the causes of the “macOS cannot verify that this app is free from malware” error, how to resolve it, and, most importantly, how to protect your Mac from unverified apps and other security threats.

 Why some Mac apps cannot be opened or verified?

-Mac OS includes various security settings to protect users from unverified developers and unknown app sources.
+Mac OS includes various settings to protect users from unverified developers and unknown sources.

 When you attempt to open an app downloaded from the Internet, especially from an unidentified developer, you might see a message that MacOS cannot verify that the app is malware-free.